wikipathways/docker/README.md

 ```

 # Step 2B - Unzip and concatenate files, and return to starting folder
 The WP RDF and GPML RDF zip files need to be unzipped and all files need to be concatenated into one file.
-In this case, we call the concatenated file "all.ttl".
+In this case, the concatenated file was called "all.ttl".
 Afterwards, exit the newly created folder:
 ```
 unzip -o \*.zip
 find . -name "*.ttl" -exec cat > ../all.ttl {} \;